-Disadvantages of partial knee prostheses – When is it not worth using?
+Disadvantages of knee sled prostheses – When is it not worth using?

 ENDOPROTHETICUM Rhein-Main / Prof. Dr. med.
 KP Kutzner

-Partial joint replacements and unicondylar knee prostheses also have disadvantages
+Partial joint replacements and knee sled prostheses also have disadvantages

-A uniconylar prosthesis, also known as a partial joint replacement (UKA), is a minimally invasive solution for unilateral osteoarthritis in the knee joint.
+A sled prosthesis, also known as a partial joint replacement, is a minimally invasive solution for unilateral osteoarthritis in the knee joint.
 It only replaces the damaged part of the knee and preserves the healthy structures such as ligaments, kneecap and cartilage.
 While this method offers many advantages, there are also clear limitations and situations in which the use of a sled prosthesis is not recommended.

 Sliding prostheses are only suitable for patients whose knee osteoarthritis is limited to a single compartment area, usually the inside.
 However, if there is advanced cartilage wear in several areas of the knee, a complete joint replacement (total endoprosthesis) is more suitable.
 In addition, the cruciate ligaments must be functional as they ensure the stability of the knee.
 If there is ligament instability or a knee misalignment that cannot be corrected, partial joint replacement is not recommended.